-Objective 1.4: New, Improved, or Refurbished Playground Equipment
+Objective 1.4: New, Improved, or Refurbished Playground Equipment (Parcel D and Parcel E)

 Adding additional playground equipment and refurbishing the existing equipment, where necessary, were popular responses (eleven) during the public input process.
+There is a base of more recently installed equipment, like the apparatus resembling a boat and a climbing wall that are in condition to be retained.
+Some of the more vintage equipment, like the swings and the often-used merry-goround might be candidates for refurbishment.
 This is an easy, relatively low-cost, objective that can be accomplished in the near term.
-It is recommended that the City make every effort to refurbish the "vintage" equipment within the park given its uniqueness.
-The existing playground location within Wright Street Park (parcel D) has the size, 0.16 acre, to accommodate additional equipment.
+There are some older pieces that are due for removal, making room for additional new pieces.
+The existing playground location within Wright Street Park (Parcel D) has the size, 0.16 acre, to accommodate additional equipment.
+The adjoining Parcel E (0.25 acres) could also accommodate new equipment.